 - Later in the year phonics screening and KS1 and KS2 SATs meetings are held to make parents aware of how they can support their child in the run up to these assessment points and what they entail.

-- a levelled reading book (Read Write Inc book bag book)
+- a levelled reading book (Read Write Inc book bag book or other approved reading scheme book)

 - A class library book they have chosen for themselves (this may not be at their level)

-- In addition to this children accessing the RWI programme will also have:
+In addition to this child accessing the RWI programme will also have:

 - Links to RWI Virtual Classroom so the children can watch additional speed sound sessions to consolidate their phonic knowledge being taught in school (these links will be assigned weekly on Dojo).

-- In addition, ‘Pick and Mix’ projects are sent home, which promote topic based reading and writing activities and tasks outside of school.
+- In addition, ‘Pick and Mix’ projects are sent home, linked to the Cornerstones topic each class is studying, which promote topic-based reading and writing activities and tasks outside of school.
 These are then brought into school and celebrated by adults and children.

 Our well-planned English curriculum ensures that children are given essential knowledge, skills and understanding to develop their reading, writing and discussion skills.
 Children achieve well and enjoy their learning at Adlington St. Paul’s, they aspire to be the best that they can be, building perseverance and resilience and show that they know more and remember more.
 As a result, we have a community of children who are becoming enthusiastic readers and writers and are developing more confidence to showcase their improving literacy knowledge and skills.
 They are increasingly confident to take risks in their reading and writing and are keen to discuss and share their ideas.